Table of Contents ×

 The leading fast food brand is well-known for its whimsical, quirky content on TikTok.
 They also use a video editing style to improve brand recognition.

-That’s why they stay on-trend, often making use of puns, using slapstick style of humor, and pop culture references and incorporating them into their videos in a unique and funny way.
+That’s why they stay on-trend, often making use of puns, using a slapstick style of humor, and pop culture references, and incorporating them into their videos uniquely and funnily.

 Watch Out for These Pitfalls When Using TikTok for Marketing